tweag/servant-template/README.md

 ## Development

+The project provides scripts to manage the lifecycle of the application.
+If `nix` is available they will attempt to use it, otherwise it will fall back to the "raw" commands (i.e., using `stack build` directly).

 The project is using [Stack](https://docs.haskellstack.org/en/stable/README/).

-To build the project, run
+To build the API, run

 ```
-stack build
+bin/api/build
 ```

+> :information_source: This command forwards flags to `stack build`, so it could be run as `bin/api/build --file-watch`

-The build requires the presence of the `pg_config` executable.
+> :warning: Note for non-nix users: the build requires the presence of the `pg_config` executable which is made available by installing Postgresql.
+Nix would take care of this automatically.

 To run the tests, run

 ```
-stack test
+bin/api/test
 ```

 You can launch the web server using

 ```
-stack exec servant-template-exe
+bin/api/serve
 ```

 which will expose the service on port defined in configuration.